-Adam Dean provides personalized, expert counsel in all aspects of Oregon and Washington divorce law and family law, including:
+Attorney Adam Dean provides personalized, expert counsel in the following aspects of Oregon and Washington divorce and family law, including:

 - Divorce and legal separation, both contested and non-contested